SansGuidon/bookmarks/README.md

 * [Steve McConnell](http://stevemcconnell.com/articles/how-to-defend-an-unpopular-schedule/) - (1996) How to Defend an Unpopular Schedule
 * [Giedrius Majauskas](https://www.majauskas.com/programmer-mindset-5-traits-of-programmers-that-have-a-chance-to-become-good-ones) - (2009) Programmer mindset: 5 traits of programmers that have a chance to become good ones
 * [Dan Milstein](http://blog.hut8labs.com/coding-fast-and-slow.html) - (2013) Coding, Fast and Slow: Developers and the Psychology of Overconfidence | about inability of developers to predict how long a project will take.
-* [laura Klein](https://www.usersknow.com/blog/2015/02/your-job-is-not-to-write-code.html) - (2015) Your Job Is Not to Write Code
+* [Laura Klein](https://www.usersknow.com/blog/2015/02/your-job-is-not-to-write-code.html) - (2015) Your Job Is Not to Write Code
 * [Adam Pittenger](https://medium.com/@apitt24/love-what-you-build-build-what-you-love-9cedbb05e32f) - (2013) Love what you build.
 Build what you love.
 * [Jim Bird](http://swreflections.blogspot.be/2014/08/feature-toggles-are-one-of-worst-kinds.html) - (2014) Feature Toggles are one of the worst kinds of Technical Debt
 * [Jez Humble](https://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/) - (2011) Make Large Scale Changes Incrementally with Branch By Abstraction